Hossam-H22/Task-Management__API/README.md

 ## Getting Started

-To get started with the Fresh Cart frontend project, follow these steps:
+To get started with the project, follow these steps:

 1. <strong>Clone the Repository:</strong> Clone this repository to your local machine using the following command:
 ```bash